Evan J. Lide House

 Evan J. Lide House, also known as Meade House, is a historic home located at Springville, Darlington County, South Carolina.
 It was built about 1839, and is a rectangular, two-story gable-roofed weatherboard-clad dwelling.
 It is set on a brick pier foundation and has a central hall plan.
 The front façade features a full-width, one-story, shed-roofed porch supported by square, solid pine posts.

-It was listed on the National Register of Historic Places in 1985.
+It was listed on the National Register of Historic Places in 1985, and was delisted in 2025.